Luna-Inference/luna1-app/v1/lib/services/doc/tool_calling.md

 - Parameters: None
 - Returns: String date in YYYY-MM-DD format

+**addNote(content)**
+- Adds a new line of text to a specified Notion page.
+- Parameters:
+  - `content` (String) - The text content to add.
+- Returns: String confirmation message.

 ## Output Format

 When you need to use a tool, you MUST format your response exactly as follows: